MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/toast-collections.md

 ---
-Description: Learn how to group notifications in Action Center using collections.
+Description: Learn how to organize toast notifications for your app by creating, updating, or removing, notification collections in Action Center.
 title: Toast Collections
 label: Toast Collections
 template: detail.hbs